 PEI 5 – Heavy Footfall

-Tiles with a PEI rating of 5 are tough, very tough.
-Perfect for busy public spaces such as shopping malls and airports, where they’re subject to extremely high levels of foot traffic.
+Tiles rated PEI 5 are suitable for busy public spaces with very high levels of foot traffic.

 Tiles in a particular category are also suitable for the use cases in a category below.
 For example, a tile rated PEI 4 can be laid in any room at home.